jyothish-ram/jyothish-ram/README.md

 📫 Check out my [PortFolio](https://jyothish-ram.me)

-⚡<!-- FUNFACT --> Fun fact: There are 336 dimples on a regulation golf ball.
+⚡<!-- FUNFACT --> Fun fact: Mercury is the only planet whose orbit is coplanar with its equator.

 </div>